amirkarimi/amirkarimi.github.io/_posts/2016-02-26-sbt-on-a-linux-encrypted-home.markdown

 When your home folder is encrypted, the file names are also encrypted and the encrypted file names [would be longer than the original ones](http://unix.stackexchange.com/questions/32795/what-is-the-maximum-allowed-filename-and-folder-size-with-ecryptfs).
 On the other hand, default maximum file name length for Scala compiler is 255 which is OK when the file names are unencrypted.

-Fortunately it's easily possible to change the default max file name for Scala compiler by putting the following command in `~/.sbt/0.13/local.sbt` file (for sbt 0.13.x);
+Fortunately it's easily possible to change the default max file name length for Scala compiler by putting the following command in `~/.sbt/0.13/local.sbt` file (for sbt 0.13.x);

 {% highlight sbt %}
 scalacOptions ++= Seq("-Xmax-classfile-name","100")